Our use of cookies

 Development is assessed in nurseries using Statutory Guidance for Early Years Foundation Stage (2017).
 This states that 'each child’s level of development must be assessed against the early learning goals.
 Practitioners must indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels (‘emerging’).
 This is the EYFS Profile.

-Childcare providers and health visitors are promoting the use of 'Integrated Information Sharing Reviews' to assess the development of all 2 year old.
-More information about the 2 year checks in Staffordshire can be found here.
+Childcare providers and health visitors are promoting the use of 'Integrated Information Sharing Reviews' to assess the development of all 2-year-old.
+You can find more information about the 2-year checks in Staffordshire on our integrated reviews page.

 Other Checklists